evangambit/sharded-matrix/README.md

 # Sharded Matrix

-A relatively modest repository to creating and reading sharded matrices, as well as performing some primitive operations on them.
+A relatively modest repository to create and read sharded matrices, as well as perform some operations on them.

 Simple Example: